EVerest/EVerest/docs/tutorials/how_to_plug_and_charge/index.rst

    instructions described here to set it up: https://github.com/EVerest/ocpp-csms

-3. Run everest-core with either
+3. Run everest-core with either OCPP1.6 or OCPP2.0.1 using the prepared run-scripts.
+Make sure the the endpoint `localhost:9000/<id>` is specified in the respective ocpp configuration file (OCPP2.0.1 config defaults to this address, while for OCPP1.6 the default is different).

 ```bash
 ./run_scripts/run-sil-ocpp201-pnc.sh